-In addition to lasting an incredibly long time in the vase, China asters come in a dazzling rainbow of colors and a wide range of flower shapes and sizes, including huge feathered blossoms, sturdy sprays of miniature buttons, tight domed flower heads and soft rose-like blooms.
+In addition to lasting an incredibly long time in the vase, China asters come in a dazzling rainbow of colors and a wide range of flower shapes and sizes, including huge feathered blossoms, sturdy sprays of miniature buttons, tight domed flower heads, and soft rose-like blooms.

-We grow our China asters in landscape fabric and space plants 9 inches apart with 5 rows per bed.
-Once blooms appear, plants tend to topple over under the weight of the flower display, so be sure to give these guys plenty of support while the plants are still small.
+We grow our China asters in landscape fabric and space plants 9 inches (23 cm) apart with 5 rows per bed.
+Once blooms appear, plants tend to topple under the weight of the flower display, so be sure to give these guys plenty of support while the plants are still small.

-China asters are sensitive to wet weather and the petals will brown if not harvested on time.
-So be sure to pick them regularly for the best looking blooms.
+China asters are sensitive to wet weather, and the petals will brown if not harvested on time, so be sure to pick them regularly for the best-looking blooms.

-Harlekin Light Rose: This tall, feminine beauty is smothered in an abundance of the sweetest soft, nearly ballerina-pink blooms.
-Disc-shaped blooms have a fluffy appearance from the hundreds of quilled, tubular petals covering them.
+‘Harlekin Light Rose’: This tall, feminine beauty is smothered in an abundance of the sweetest soft, nearly ballerina-pink blooms.
+Disc-shaped flowers have a fluffy appearance from the hundreds of quilled, tubular petals covering them.

-Rose Quartz Mix: This feminine mix features warm pink tones, including dusty rose, blush and ballet slipper pink.
-Delicate ruffled blooms look like pretty soft pillows.
+‘Rose Quartz Mix’: This feminine mix features warm pink tones, including dusty rose, blush, and ballet slipper pink.
+Delicate ruffled blooms look like pretty, soft pillows.

-Valkyrie Pink: Palm-sized blooms on this mauve-pink beauty are reminiscent of the color of sea anemones.
+‘Valkyrie Pink’: The palm-sized blooms on this mauve-pink beauty remind me of the color of sea anemones.
 Buds are lighter than the mature flowers, giving plants a wonderful color range.
 Long, pointed flower petals resemble rosy cactus flowers, and as blooms are opening, the center petals are swirled.

-Lady Coral Chamois: With the softest peachy-blush blooms, this romantic beauty has a glowing quality.
+‘Lady Coral Chamois’: With the softest peachy-blush blooms, this romantic beauty has a glowing quality.
 Each plant is smothered in at least a dozen stems topped with ruffled, feminine flowers.

-Tower Chamois Apricot: One of the most beautiful and well loved asters, Chamois Apricot is a must grow.
+‘Tower Chamois Apricot’: One of the most beautiful and well-loved asters, this is a must-grow.
 Each vigorous plant is loaded with dozens of glowing peachy-pink blooms that are perfect for flower arranging and wedding work.

-Valkyrie Chamois: Palm-sized blooms on this striking variety are stunning.
+‘Valkyrie Chamois’: The palm-sized blooms on this striking variety are stunning.
 Long, pointed flower petals resemble bird feathers, and as blooms are opening, the center petals are swirled.